- About UNK

-Paul Twigg, Department of Biology - Research & Scholarship
+Keith Geluso, Department of Biology - Research & Scholarship

-Carol Lilly, Department of History - Service
+Robert Luscher, Department of English - Service

 One University-wide Departmental Teaching Award (UDTA) is presented each year in honor and recognition of a department or unit within the University of Nebraska system, composed of UNK, UNL, UNO, and UNMC, that has made a unique and significant contribution to the teaching efforts of the University and which has outstanding “esprit de corps” in its dedication to the education of students at the undergraduate, graduate, or professional levels.
 This award is presented by the University of Nebraska President, in conjunction with the University of Nebraska Board of Regents.

 UNK Department of Biology, 2014